Rahul-Sahani04/MovieReviewSentimentAnalysis/Readme.md

     jupyter notebook
     ```

+4. Open and Run all the cell in the MovieReview.py

 ## Project Structure

 The project is organized into several components to facilitate a structured and modular approach.